India, its peoples, cultures and philosophies left an indelible mark on Paz.

 The domain of most current architectural work is the marketplace of India’s affluent middle class.

-Hotels, offices, housing, factories and recreational buildings form the bulk of this work.
+Hotels, offices, housing, factories and recreational buildings form the bulk of this work and townsville builders are one of the best contractors for this type of construction

 The contemporary architecture of India today, as distinguished from the autonomous traditions of its ancient Hindu and Buddhist past, has to be seen as the built expression of an interaction between a global culture and the acute sense of place and the past of India.